Aeroluna/LunaCoopMod/README.md

 Abathur's Swarm Host already got the Deep Tunnel ability, now they poop creep as well.

+- Changed Swarm Host Locust to be able to pick up Biomass for the Swarm Host.

+Makes microing Swarm Host much easier.
+No longer do you have to unburrow your Swarm Host to go pick up Biomass.

+- Added small delay to Toxic Nest explode when autocast.
+  - Explodes quicker against fast units.

+Reduces wasting Toxic Nest value by blowing up 1 Marine out of the 40.

 - Fixed an issue where canceling Morph to Brutalisk did not destroy the cocoon model.
 - Fixed an issue where Morph to Brutalisk did not play a sound when morphing into a cocoon.
 - Increased visual scale of Brutalisk Cocoons by 30%.